escobot/twitter-bot/README.md

 - Twiiter Dev account and app

 How to use:
 1- Create a new Twitter account and a new Twitter app.
-(See how.)
-2- Update the .env file with your Twitter API key/secrets.
+2- Update the .env file with your Twitter API key/secrets. (use .env_sample as a template and rename it .env)
 3- Start server (see below)

 Run using NPM: